 - Mugs, wine glasses, or another surface

-Images Used:
+Images Used

-Sizing and Printing Your Images
+Sizing And Printing Your Images

-NOTE: You can use Cricut Design Space for this step.
-For most images, you can use flatten them or upload as a print then cut file into your Cricut.
-On more complicated images, you may need to place a shape behind the image and flatten to that shape.
-There is also a new offset feature in Cricut Design Space that will help with this.
-You can see more about the exact steps to take with your Cricut in the video above if you are having issues with print then cut.
+Pro Tip: You can use Cricut Design Space for this step.
+For most images, you can use the “flatten them” setting or upload as a “print then cut file” into your Cricut.
+On more complicated images, you may need to place a shape behind the image and flatten the image to that shape.
+There is also a new offset feature in Cricut Design Space that can help.

-Sealing the Image
+Sealing The Image

-Once you print, allow to dry for at least 10 minutes.
-Do not touch it during this time.
 Once it dries, spray with three coats of acrylic sealer.
 I like to spray with one coat in each direction.
-Spray in one direction then allow to dry for 30 minutes.
-Turn your paper and spray in another direction then allow to dry for 30 minutes.
+Spray in one direction, then allow to dry for 30 minutes.
+Turn your paper and spray in another direction, then allow it to dry for 30 minutes.
 Finally, spray at your last angle and allow to dry for 30 minutes.
-I will note that you can’t really tell that the sheet has been sprayed.
-Once your final coat has dried for at least 30 minutes, you are ready to cut.

 Cutting Your Waterslide Paper